 Under the Conservative government a number of changes seem likely if we leave the EU.
 This includes scrapping the 48 hour maximum working week.
 As one of the hardest working countries (in terms of hours) in Europe already, this won’t be popular with employees.
 The good news for businesses, though, is that they may be allowed to scrap time-monitoring paperwork.

 The change would also likely include a review of holiday pay too, and how the amount of days off a year are calculated.
 Furthermore, agency workers will lose many of their rights, such as the right to receive the same wage as the staff member they are replacing, once they have been in this role for 12 weeks.
 If this comes to pass, it’s best for employers to consult an employment law solicitor, before you make any changes to your system.

-The EU has strict laws regarding discrimination in the workplace.
+The EU has strict laws regarding discrimination in the workplace so is good if you contact a whistleblower law firm.
 The UK already had legislation in place to protect workers from age, sex, and race discrimination, before the Equality Act 2010, which was passed so the UK met the EU’s requirements.
 Although leaving the EU would give the UK more freedom to revisit this legislation, the current requirements would probably remain.
 However, it’s likely that a cap will be introduced on how much an employee can claim under the Equality Act 2010.
 At the moment, we can’t do this as part of the EU, but this would be possible if we left.

 It would seem that most employee rights will stay the same, if we choose to leave the EU, with some modifications in a business’ favour.
 It also depends on how we decide to leave the EU; whether it’s a clean break or if we decide to stay in the EEA – similar to Iceland, Liechtenstein and Norway.